 - Draw a spiral

 If your doctor is still unsure if your tremor is essential tremor or Parkinson's disease, he or she might order a dopamine transporter scan.
-This can tell the difference between the two types of tremor.
+This scan can help your doctor tell the difference between the two types of tremor.

-One test used to evaluate essential tremor involves having you draw a spiral.
-The spiral on the left was drawn by a hand affected by essential tremor.
-The spiral on the right was drawn by an unaffected hand.
+One test used to evaluate essential tremor involves drawing a spiral.
+The spiral on the left was drawn by someone affected by essential tremor.
+The spiral on the right was drawn by a person not affected by essential tremor.

 Some people with essential tremor don't require treatment if their symptoms are mild.
 But if your essential tremor is making it difficult to work or perform daily activities, discuss treatment options with your doctor.

 - Beta blockers.
 Typically used to treat high blood pressure, beta blockers such as propranolol (Inderal, InnoPran XL, Hemangeol) help relieve tremors in some people.
 Beta blockers may not be an option if you have asthma or certain heart problems.
 Side effects may include fatigue, lightheadedness or heart problems.

 - Anti-seizure medications.
 Epilepsy drugs, such as primidone (Mysoline), may be effective in people who don't respond to beta blockers.
 Other medications that might be prescribed include gabapentin (Gralise, Neurontin, Horizant) and topiramate (Topamax, Qudexy XR, others).
 Side effects include drowsiness and nausea, which usually disappear within a short time.